 As a refugee from the egg industry, Gaby was bred to lay so many eggs that she needed surgery to cure her life-threatening reproductive disease.
 Today with the help of hormone implants, she runs around the sanctuary freed from the burden of egg-laying.

-He caught the eye of a kind shelter volunteer by running up to the door and strutting jubilantly whenever she walked past and soon he was on his way 7 hours north to Hen Harbor, where he lives as a house rooster, keeping company all the hens in hospice care.
+Autumn was dropped off at an overcrowded animal shelter in Southern California.
+He caught the eye of a shelter volunteer by running up to the kennel door and strutting jubilantly whenever she walked past.
+At Hen Harbor, he is a happy house rooster and enjoys providing comfort to hens who are in hospice care or recovering from injuries.

 These days, Kaley’s a Chatty Cathy who loves to eat kale.
 But her past was far from carefree.